This page details some of the ways in which you can help financially the work of the Church in the parish of Braddan.

 Covenants

-If you sign a deed of covenant (a formal written promise) to pay regular amounts to the Church for at least 4 years, you can claim tax relief on your payments.
+If you sign a deed of covenant (a formal written promise) to pay regular amounts to the Church for at least 4 years, you can claim tax relief on your payments (restricted to 10%).
 In this way you can increase your regular giving at no extra cost to you.

 Click here for a form of covenant, and here for a form of standing order if you wish to pay this way.